msharma24/serverless-microservices/README.md

  Data access patterns can be handled with  as few requests to DynamoDB as possible.

      ```
-        Users have one-to-many relationship with Orders
+        Users have a one-to-many relationship with Orders.

      ```